Goal 2: Zero Hunger

 Learn More

 The Crookston campus uses the SodexoMyWay website to help students make informed food choices.
 Click on a meal to find menus including calorie and nutritional content and dietary allergy and preference information (vegan, vegetarian, mindful).
-The nutrition calculator supports informed dietary choices.
+The nutrition calculator supports informed dietary choices and their onsite dietician is also on-hand to assist students with special dietary concerns.

 Learn More